-The entry point into the Supportive Living Program waiver, or initial level of care determination, is through the Universal Screening process which become law on July 1, 1996 (Public Act 89-499).
-This law requires all individuals seeking admission into a nursing facility on or after July 1, 1996 to be screened to determine the need for nursing facility placement prior to being admitted.
+The entry point into the Supportive Living Program (SLP) waiver, or initial level of care determination, is through the Universal Screening process which became law on July 1, 1996 (Public Act 89-499).
+This law requires all individuals seeking admission to a nursing facility on or after July 1, 1996 to be screened to determine the need for nursing facility placement prior to being admitted.
 This screening is required regardless of income, assets or payment source.
-The standardized screening tool used for assessment is the Determination of Need (DON).
-Those individuals identified through the screening process as needing nursing facility level of care are afforded the opportunity to select a supportive living facility as long as their needs can be met in that setting.
+The standardized screening tool used for assessment is the Determination of Need Assessment (DON).
+Those individuals identified through the screening process as needing nursing facility level of care are afforded the opportunity to select a SLP provider as long as their needs can be met in that setting.

 The necessity for long term care is based on the determined need for a continuum of home and community-based services that ultimately prevent inappropriate or premature placement in a group care facility.
-The extent and degree of an individual's need for long term care is determined on the basis of consideration of pertinent medical, social and psychological factors as measured by application of the DON (IL-402-1230).
+The extent and degree of an individual's need for long term care is determined on the basis of consideration of pertinent medical, social and psychological factors as measured by application of the DON.

 The DON is composed of three parts: demographic, cognitive status and functional status.
 The Mini-Mental Status Examination (MMSE) Section includes eleven items.
 The first two items are used to measure a person's orientation.
-The third question tests the ability of the applicant to register, i.e., learn and remember new information.
+The third question tests the ability of the applicant to register, i.e. learn and remember new information.
 The fourth item measures the person's ability to attend to a task and perform a mental function.
-The fifth item measure the person's short term recall.
-Remaining items is this section test a person's basic ability to use and understand words.
+The fifth item measures the person's short term recall.
+Remaining items in this section test a person's basic ability to use and understand words.

-The functional status section assesses the level of assistance a person requires with activities of daily living, including: eating, bathing, grooming, dressing, transferring, continence, managing money, telephoning, preparing meals, laundry, housework, outside home, routine health, special health and being alone.
+The functional status section assesses the level of assistance a person requires with activities of daily living, including: eating, bathing, grooming, dressing, transferring, continence, managing money, telephoning, preparing meals, laundry, housework, outside of home, routine health, special health and being alone.

-Reevaluations are performed annually by the Medicaid agency through examination of the Resident Assessment Instrument (RAI).
-The RAI is a comprehensive assessment tool that is completed by the provider near the time of the waiver participant's admission and annually thereafter.
-It must also be updated as needed to reflect any significant changes in a participant's condition.
-The annual Level of Care Determination (LOCD) tool captures scores from specific sections of the RAI, including cognitive patterns, physical functioning and health conditions.
-Portions of the RAI are scored based on a participant's independence level.
-For example, a participant who requires no assistance with dressing would be scored as "0", or independent.
-A participant who needed cuing and reminders for dressing would score a "1", or supervision.
-Other sections identify health conditions and pain levels.

-For the purpose of reevaluation, scores from specific sections of the RAI are examined.
-The sections reviewed for reevaluation assess independence levels in areas including: cognition, decision making, transferring, dressing, eating, toileting, personal hygiene, bathing, medication management, managing money, preparing meals/snacks, housekeeping and laundry.
-Assessments of these areas reflect services provided in the Supportive Living Program waiver and used during initial evaluation, which makes them relevant for reevaluation.
+Reevaluations are performed annually by the SMA through examination of the participant's comprehensive assessment.
+The comprehensive assessment is completed by the SLP provider's registered nurse near the time of the waiver participant's admission and annually thereafter.
+It must also be updated as needed to reflect any significant changes in condition.
+The annual Level of Care Determination (LOCD) tool captures scores from specific sections of the comprehensive assessment, including: cognition, decision making, transferring, dressing, eating, toileting, personal hygiene, bathing, medication management, managing money, preparing meals/snacks, housekeeping and laundry.
+Assessments of these areas reflect services provided in the SLP waiver and used during initial level of care evaluation, which makes them relevant for reevaluation.

-Application for 1915(c) HCBS Waiver: IL.0326.R03.03 - Mar 01, 2014 (as of Mar 01, ...
-Page 38 of 169 e.
+- e.
 Level of Care Instrument(s).
-Per 42 CFR §441.303(c)(2), indicate whether the instrument/tool used to evaluate level of care for the waiver differs from the instrument/tool used to evaluate institutional level of care (select one):

-The same instrument is used in determining the level of care for the waiver and for institutional care under the State Plan.

-A different instrument is used to determine the level of care for the waiver than for institutional care under the State plan.
+Per 42 CFR §441.303(c)(2), indicate whether the instrument/tool used to evaluate level of care for the waiver differs from the instrument/tool used to evaluate institutional level of care (select one): - The same instrument is used in determining the level of care for the waiver and for institutional care under the State Plan. - A different instrument is used to determine the level of care for the waiver than for institutional care under the State plan.